 Rurouni Kenshin is an anime based on a wandering swordsman who attempts to put his tormented past behind him.
 It takes place in Japan’s Meiji era with a glimpse into the life of people during that time.
 After stumbling upon a struggling martial arts school, he decides to help out, trying to live a simple life but turns out to be anything but.

 The series takes on a wide range of topics, but there’s an underlying tone of remaining humble and giving of yourself to help those less fortunate and in need.
 There are numerous adventures in the series packed with great action with an anime style that pairs brilliantly.
-It’s just an all-round great story.
+It’s just an all-around great story.

-Rurouni Kenshin definitely deserves a place on everyone’s top 10 best anime series of all-time list.
+Rurouni Kenshin definitely deserves a place on everyone’s top 10 best anime series of all time list.

 Ghost in the Shell